gaqzi/reflections/content/python/redis_cache.md

 ```

-If you've hit the above URL for the first time, the `cache` attribute of the json response should show `false`.
-This means that the response is being served from the original MapBox API.
-However, hitting the same URL with the same coordinates again will show the cached response and this time the `cache` attribute should show `true`.
+If you've hit the above URL for the first time, the `cache` attribute of the json
+response should show `false`.
+This means that the response is being served from the
+original MapBox API.
+However, hitting the same URL with the same coordinates again will
+show the cached response and this time the `cache` attribute should show `true`.

 ## Inspection

 Once you've got everything up and running you can inspect the cache via redis insight.
 To do so, go to the link below while your app server is running:

 ```
 http://localhost:8000/
 ```

 Select the `Browser` panel from the left menu and click on a key of your cached data.
+It
-It should show something like this:
+should show something like this:

 ![Screenshot from 2020-05-25 02-06-24](https://user-images.githubusercontent.com/30027932/82763854-6a74a380-9e2c-11ea-998d-066d25461eca.png)

 Also you can play around with the API in the swagger UI.
-To do so, go to the following link:
+To do so, go to the following
+link:

 ```
 http://localhost:5000/docs
 ```

 This will take you to the swagger dashboard.
-Here you can make requests using the interactive UI.
+Here you can make requests using the
+interactive UI.
 Go ahead and inspect how the caching works for new coordinates.

 ![swagger](https://user-images.githubusercontent.com/30027932/82763965-2f26a480-9e2d-11ea-906b-63c1d25c08a8.png)

 ## Remarks

-All the pieces of codes in the blog were written and tested with python 3.8 on a machine running Ubuntu 20.04.
 You can find the complete source code of the app [here](https://github.com/rednafi/redis-request-caching).

 ## Disclaimer

 This app has been made for demonstration purpose only.
-So it might not reflect the best practices of production ready applications.
-Using APIs without authentication like this is not recommended.
+So it might not reflect the best
+practices of production ready applications.
+Using APIs without authentication like this
+is not recommended.

 ## Resources